-3. Arts strengthen the economy.
-The U.S. Bureau of Economic Analysis reports that the arts and culture sector is a $699 billion industry, which represents 4.3 percent of the nation?s GDP?a larger share of the economy than transportation and agriculture.
-The nonprofit arts industry alone generates $135 billion in economic activity annually (spending by organizations and their audiences) that supports 4.1 million jobs and generates $22.3 billion in government revenue.
+4. Arts strengthen the economy.
+The production of all arts and cultural goods in the U.S. (e.g., nonprofit, commercial, education) added $764 billion to the economy in 2015, including a $21 billion international trade surplus—a larger share of the nation’s economy (4.2 percent) than transportation, tourism, and agriculture (U.S. Bureau of Economic Analysis).
+The nonprofit arts industry alone generates $166.3 billion in economic activity annually—spending by organizations and their audiences—which supports 4.6 million jobs and generates $27.5 billion in government revenue.

-7. Arts spark creativity and innovation.
-The Conference Board reports that creativity is among the top 5 applied skills sought by business leaders?with 72 percent saying creativity is of high importance when hiring.
-The biggest creativity indicator?
-A college arts degree.
-Their Ready to Innovate report concludes, ?The arts?music, creative writing, drawing, dance?provide skills sought by employers of the 3rd?
-Nobel laureates in the sciences are 17 times more likely to be actively engaged in the arts than average scientists.
+6. Arts spark creativity and innovation.
+Creativity is among the top 5 applied skills sought by business leaders, per the Conference Board’s Ready to Innovate report—with 72 percent saying creativity is of high importance when hiring.
+Research on creativity shows that Nobel laureates in the sciences are 17 times more likely to be actively engaged in the arts than other scientists.

 8. Arts have social impact.
-University of Pennsylvania researchers have demonstrated that a high concentration of the arts in a city leads to higher civic engagement, more social cohesion, higher child welfare, and lower crime and poverty rates.
-The arts are used by the U.S. Military to promote troop force and family readiness, resilience, retention and for the successful reintegration of veterans into family and community life.
+University of Pennsylvania researchers have demonstrated that a high concentration of the arts in a city leads to higher civic engagement, more social cohesion, higher child welfare, and lower poverty rates.